elviejo79/literate_pro_for_beeminder/docs/5_Arrays.md

 Figure 5.2 A typical internal view of the ARRAY shown in Figure 5.1.

 This mechanism is very fast,
-and it works for position `x.lowe` as quickly as for `x.uppe` or any position between.
+and it works for position `x.lower` as quickly as for `x.upper` or any position between.
 Most array implementations use this technique.

 However, in order for it to work, all positions must be lined up in a continuous segment of memory.